 Clubhouses are a worldwide initiative supporting people with daily living, which began in New York in 1948 with Fountain House.
-I hope to visit more of these in the USA in autumn 2017 during part 2 of my Churchill Fellowship.
+I will visit more of these in the USA in autumn 2017 during part 2 of my Churchill Fellowship (Edit: I did; read about it here).

 Trombi is a peer led, inclusive club offering groups in which new skills can learned, or where you can simply go to be with others and socialise.
 Trombi is open to anyone and there is no limit to the length of time you can be a part of it.
 Panu Koskimies of Sosped invited me along with Pauliina Lapio from TAIKE.
 I think the pictures speak for themselves with this post…